mesosphere/dcos-docs-site/pages/ksphere/kommander/1.0/install/index.md

 konvoy --version
 ```

-After you have the newest version of Konvoy, move into the directory where you would like to test.
-Note, you will have to confirm your access to your cloud or internal network provider, or you may encounter a message that says `failed to deploy the cluster: error provisioning cluster`.
+After you have the newest version of Konvoy, move into the directory in which you would like to test.
+Note, before beginning, confirm your access to your cloud or internal network provider, or you may encounter a message that says `failed to deploy the cluster: error provisioning cluster`.

 Once done, run this command: